 Lung cancer Quality Performance Indicators

-- Routes to diagnosis: Proportion of people with lung cancer who are diagnosed following a referral to a clinic or presentation to an ED, by stage
+- Routes to diagnosis: Proportion of people with lung cancer who were diagnosed within 14 days after an acute admission to hospital or a visit to an emergency department (ED) (emergency presentation)

-- Surgical resection: Proportion of people with NSCLC receiving surgical resection with curative intent, by stage and ECOG performance status
+- Surgical resection: Proportion of people with non-small cell lung cancer (NSCLC) receiving surgical resection with curative intent

-- Overall survival: Overall survival for people with lung cancer at 1, 2 and 3 years from diagnosis, by type (NSCLC/SCLC) and stage
+- Overall survival: Overall (all-cause) survival for people with lung cancer at one year from diagnosis

-- Cancer treatment at end of life: Proportion of people with lung cancer who receive SACT within 30 days prior to date of death.
+- Cancer treatment at end of life: Proportion of people with lung cancer who died (from any cause) and received systemic anti-cancer therapy (SACT) within 30 days prior to death.

 Reports: